alospeaks/cisco-dc-automation/LabGuide/section-6-2-ansible2.md

 Take a look at the examples on this page.

-4. Switch to your ATOM window
-5. go to Ansible folder
+1. go to Ansible folder
 2. Right click and create a new file.
 3. name it `ping.yml`
 4. copy and past the following :